eslint-community/eslint-plugin-eslint-plugin/docs/rules/unique-test-case-names.md

+# eslint-plugin/unique-test-case-names

-# Enforce that all test cases with names have unique names (`eslint-plugin/unique-test-case-names`)
+📝 Enforce that all test cases with names have unique names.

 <!-- end auto-generated rule header -->